Skip to contents

 )

-You can also configure the container engine and image in _shinyelectron.yml:
+Configure the engine and image in _shinyelectron.yml:

 build: